NCI Drug Dictionary

 - mercaptopurine oral suspension

 An oral suspension containing the thiopurine-derivative antimetabolite 6-mercaptopurine, with potential antineoplastic activity.
 Upon oral administration, mercaptopurine is metabolized by hypoxanthine-guanine phosphoribosyltransferase (HGPRTase) to its active metabolite 6-thioinosine monophosphate (TIMP); TIMP inhibits nucleotide interconversions and de novo purine ribonucleotide synthesis, which both blocks the formation of purine nucleotides and inhibits DNA synthesis.
 This agent is also incorporated into DNA in the form of deoxythioguanosine, which results in the disruption of DNA replication.
 By blocking DNA synthesis and replication, cancer cells are unable to proliferate.
 Compared to the tablet formulation, the liquid is easier to swallow and offers more flexibility and accuracy in dosing, which is beneficial for use in pediatric patients.
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.
 (NCI Thesaurus)

 Synonym: 6-MP oral suspension US brand name: Purixan Foreign brand name: Xaluprine